-measures heat transferred through windows and doors, expressed in W/m2 • °C (BTU/h • ft2 • °F).
+measures heat transferred through windows and doors, expressed in W/m • °C (BTU/h • ft • °F).
 The lower the U-factor, the better the energy efficiency of a window.
 The inverse of U-factor (1/U-factor) identifies the resistance to the flow of heat, expressed in RSI.
 The higher the RSI, the better the window is at resisting heat loss.
 You can use these values to choose more energy efficient windows.

-For more details and additional terms, please visit NRCan.gc.ca/myenerguide.
+For more details and examples of the above terms, please visit NRCan.gc.ca/myenerguide.